 Anesthesia and You

-USAP’s anesthesiology professionals work closely together and with your physician and surgeon to make your surgical experience as positive as possible.
+USAP’s anesthesiology professionals work closely with your physician and surgeon to make your surgical experience as positive as possible.
 Our commitment to providing high-quality anesthesia care and creating a positive experience for you is always our top priority.

 I have had surgery many times, so I know what it is like to be a patient.
 My goal is to have a relaxed, informed patient going into the OR.